25+ Last Minute Halloween Classroom Door Ideas Teachers Love (2025 Update)

 If you look closely, you can tell that the cute ghosts have a picture of each student.
 Talk about a fun way to build classroom community!

 I love Halloween door ideas that foster community-building, and this cute door does not disappoint!
-An easy way to make this door is by cutting basic shapes out of butcher paper.
+An easy way to make this door is by cutting basic shapes out of construction paper.

 4. Nightmare Before Christmas